Faculty can apply to receive support for research clusters, course development grants, research grants, conference grants and travel grants.

 - Junior faculty or those with low/no alternate funding sources

-- Faculty needing to travel to conduct East or Southeast Asia research
+- Faculty needing to travel to conduct research in East or Southeast Asia

 - Faculty who have not recently received APSI funding

-- Faculty who have done conspicuous service for APS
+- Faculty who have done conspicuous service for APSI

 Conference Hosting Grants